-

-Marketing mix modeling (or MMM) is a powerful statistical analysis that uses sales and marketing data to estimate the impact of marketing activities on sales.
-It is employed by companies to measure marketing effectiveness and predict the impact of future efforts — most often on ad spend.
+Marketing mix modeling (or MMM) is a powerful statistical analysis technique that uses sales and marketing data to estimate the impact of marketing activities on sales.
+It is employed by companies to measure marketing effectiveness and predict the impact of future efforts — most often on sales.

-MMM is a highly resilient, data-driven statistical analysis that considers how various internal and external factors impact your marketing performance — be it sales or any other KPI.
+MMM is a statistical analysis methodology, unaffected by and tracking restrictions or privacy regulations, that considers how various internal and external factors impact your marketing performance — be it sales or any other KPI.

-In a modern multi-channel marketing campaign, you might employ broadcast advertising, Google Ads, paid and organic social media, public relations, outdoor transit advertising (bus stops, billboards, etc.), webinars, co-selling partnerships, promotions, and more.
+In a modern multi-channel marketing campaign, there are almost endless options: you might employ broadcast advertising, Google Ads, paid and organic social media, public relations, outdoor transit advertising (bus stops, billboards, etc.), webinars, co-selling partnerships, promotions, and more.

 Plus, those marketing channels can serve multiple purposes.
-For instance, your digital channels may be focused on lead generation, while upper funnel tactics maybe be aiming to build awareness and brand equity.
+For instance, your digital channels may be focused on lead generation, while upper funnel offline tactics may be aiming to build awareness and brand equity.

-And while lots of different channels and tactics can help you achieve multiple goals and reach a larger audience, they can also bring layered complexity.
+And while lots of different channels and tactics can help you achieve multiple goals and reach a larger audience, they also introduce complexity.
 As you add different channels, you will quickly find it more difficult to determine which of those channels is contributing most to your goals.
 That's where advanced analysis like MMM can help.

 An MMM analogy